ADFABNorthAmericaInc/abe-packagz/README.md

 ## How it works

 ### On your Abe CMS
-Every time you publish a content, abe-packagz will create a tar.gz package in the destinationPath.
+Every time you publish a content, abe-packagz will create a tar.gz package in the ```destinationPath```.

 You can choose between 1 or 2 packages :